 Mexico, Panama, Jamaica, Guatemala, El Salvador, Puerto Rico, Peru, and Dominican Republic Internships: Student placements include international organizations, non-profit organizations focused on human rights, international refugee law, indigenous people’s rights, or nationality and immigration, as well as private law practice.

 If students are interested in a different internship opportunity not listed above, please email Francisco Rivera and he will do his best to match students with an HR organization.

 Students gain valuable practical experience by doing legal work under the supervision of a professional in the host country, while integrating into the legal culture of the country, and make invaluable professional contacts.
 The expectation of an intern is full-time work from the period of the internship (e.g., 40 hours or more a week of supervised legal work).
 Santa Clara Law requires a minimum of 50 hours of supervised legal work for each internship unit of credit.
-The internship application and deposit deadline is February 17, 2015.
+The application deadline for classes with internships is extended to March 2, 2015.
 Note, however, that if you are applying for the internship at the Inter-American Court of Human Rights in Costa Rica, your application and deposit must be received by January 15, 2015.

 Fees & Financial Aid

 Deposit: A non-refundable deposit of $300 for the class and an additional deposit of $700 for an internship (if applicable) is required to secure your spot and it is applied to the tuition charge

 Tuition: The tuition charge is $1000/unit for J.D. students.
 LL.M. students should contact us for tuition information.

 Financial Aid: US law students are typically eligible for financial aid to cover tuition, airfare, housing, food, local travel costs and school supplies (click here for more information)